Location: Wooster Science Building, Room 202

 Web address: www.newpaltz.edu/envscience

 Environmental Geochemical Science is an interdisciplinary undergraduate degree program administered by the Department of Geological Sciences, focusing on the environmental aspects of Geology and Chemistry.
 Through formal courses, laboratories, and research projects, students develop an awareness of the geological and chemical processes that impact society and the environment.
-Both a major in Environmental Geochemical Science and a minor in Environmental Science are offered.
+Both a major and a minor in Environmental Geochemical Science are offered.

-In the major program, a sophomore-level Introduction to Environmental Science & Engineering will draw on the foundation courses to bring together a truly interdisciplinary view of environmental science.
+In the major program, a sophomore-level survey course, EGS370 Environmental Geochemical Science, draws on the foundation courses to bring together a truly interdisciplinary view of environmental science.
 Students will see how the different sciences must be combined to understand and address environmental problems.
 Particular emphasis will be placed on the roles of chemistry, geology, and environmental engineering.
 In the senior year, students will engage in a full-year Senior Research Project under the supervision of a faculty mentor or an experienced regional scientist.
 During the spring term of the senior year, oral presentations of student research projects will be made in a Senior Seminar.
 This seminar will also feature guest scientists who will relate their own work in environmental science.

 Transfer students should complete the above first-year requirements before entering SUNY New Paltz and should additionally take one year of calculus-based physics, a course in statistics, a laboratory course in historical geology, and organic chemistry.

 This information is provided as a resource for students to aid in selecting a major or degree track.
 Students should, however, obtain a current plan of study form and consult with an adviser before selecting a program or enrolling in coursework.
 Complete advising guidelines may be obtained from the Department of Geological Sciences or by consultation with the Director of the Environmental Geochemical Science program.

 Environmental Geochemical Science Program: